syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migration-from-Office-Automation-to-Syncfusion-XlsIO/Apply-Borders-in-Excel.md

 ---
-title: Apply Borders in Excel
+title: Apply Borders in Excel | Syncfusion
 description: This page shows how to apply borders in Excel with different line styles.
 platform: file-formats
 control: XlsIO